EoinDavey/Setanta-site/app/tut/what-is-programming.md

 [[Computers|Ríomhairí]] today are very [[smart|cliste]], they can do calculations no human could ever do in their head, and in the blink of an eye.
 However, computers need a lot of [[help|cabhair]], and programming is how we help them.

 When we write programs, we write down [[instructions|treoracha]] for the computer to follow.
+The computer will read our instructions and follow them exactly.

 ### What's a programming language?